trush/dynamicfilter/active/dynamicfilterapp/simulation_files/README.txt

 Currently set to take two different files in, Compare between two different versions of the algorithm Can't currently find the Data that should exist to be passed into this function #TODO find the data

-#LOST?
-_queue_size_sim
-———————————
-This one doesn't appear to exist?
-#TODO remove this section?
-Plots the number of tasks vs. the queue size for synthetic data

 #LEGACY
 #MULTIPLE